freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    submissions, and store them in a secure manner (such as on an encrypted USB flash drive).
 #. **Optional: Delete submissions on the server.**
-   Log into the *Journalist Workstation* and delete all sources to take advantage of SecureDrop's secure deletion properties.
+   Log into the SecureDrop Inbox and delete all sources to take advantage of SecureDrop's secure deletion properties.
 Note that depending on the number of sources on your server, it may take anywhere from several minutes to an hour or more for the submissions to be completely deleted from the